Km-Warda/Course-Documentations/Documentations/AWS SAA - Amazon Web Services Solution Architect Associate.md

 ## VPC Flow Logs
 It's a feature allowing logging to the IP traffic going to & from the network interfaces in the VPC.
 - It provides Source IP/Port, Destination IP/Port, and status (Accepted or Rejected).
+- The logs doesn't contain the data or a description of it.
 - You can create a flow log per VPC, per subnet, or per ENI "Elastic Network Interface".
 - Flow logs can be published to Amazon CloudWatch logs, *or* Amazon S3 Buckets.
 - To create a flow log for any of the 3 levels, it's created in the Console under the desired level as in picture.